opendatateam/udata/docs/development-environment.md

 $ inv update -m
 ```

-It's advised to update your workspace when you pull upstream changes or switch branch:
+It's advised to update your dependencies when you pull upstream changes or switch branch:

 ```shell
 # Update dependencies, migrate data, recompile translations...